stafforj/Open-TaylorCouette/Experimental-model/README.md

 |Misc.|   | <ul><li>Wiring and heat shrink</li><li>Soldering Iron and solder</li><li>Glue</li><li>Electrical hand drill and drill bits</li></ul>|

 ## Construction
 The device is constructed from a mini food chopper, modified to rotate a cylinder at controllable rotational speeds.
-The speed control is necessary to adjust the flow behaviour and explore the flow instabilities that emerge at different Reynolds numbers ($R$).
-The estimated that the total cost of this is

 ![construction](./Images/construction.png)

 ## Wiring

-Wiring diagram
+Mini food choppers like the one used in this build have an on/off switch, a safety switch that ensures it cannot be operated without the lid in place, and a motor which rotates at a fixed speed.
+These components are all retained for the Taylor-Couette device.
+The motor is powered from mains AC voltage (240V).
+A variable speed is achieved by controlling the power to the motor from 0-100%, where 100% is achieved at the mains AC voltage.

 ![schematic](./Images/wiring-schematic.png)

 Motor control unit